 Milestone Activities in any schedule usually represent the most important deadlines, deliveries, start ups or drop-dead dates for a project.
 These are undeniably dates that you’ll want to stay on top of and keep close at hand in case you’re asked for a report or to check on the health of the project.
-But it can be difficult to search for milestones in a large schedule, and at the least it may take
+But it can be difficult to search for milestones in a large construction schedule, and at the

 Every planner knows that WBS and Code Structure are essential elements needed to successfully maintain a Primavera P6 schedule network.
 But what about your Primavera P6 Activity Names?
 A sometimes overlooked schedule quality issue is the use of well articulated activity descriptions.
 Planners who began their career in P3 or earlier versions were limited to 48 characters in the activity

 What is Out-of-Sequence Progress in Primavera P6?
 Out-of-sequence progress occurs from a deviation in the original planned logic that was set up in the baseline schedule.
 It can occur when work is executed in the field in a different order than was planned in the schedule.
 The result can affect your project's logic, which dictates the order of execution of activities.
 Checking for